koelslaw/documentation/topics/network/cmc-configuration.md

 ## Configure VLAN Trunking and Access ports

 The LAG for the sensor blades (1 and 2) will be access ports in VLAN 10.
-You have to remove VLAN 1 from the VLAN list first, then you can set it to 10.
+You have to remove VLAN 1 from the VLAN list first; you can set it to 10.
 The resulting configuration should look like this.

 ![](../../images/cmc-access-port.png)